textwire/textwire.github.io/blog/2024-10-23-textwire-v2.1.0-release-notes/index.md

 tags: [release]
 ---

 The Textwire version `v2.0.0` brought us an ability to define [custom functions](/docs/v2/guides/custom-functions) and had lots of code refactoring and improvements.
-I'm very happy to introduce Textwire version `v2.1.0` with new built-in functions and other improvements.
+I'm very happy to introduce Textwire version `v2.1.0` with new built-in functions, improved error handling, and other improvements.

 <!-- truncate -->